eliminmax/eambfc-rs/README.md

 ## Current state and goals

-The first goal is feature parity with the orginal C implementation, with only the `std` and `libc` crates.
+The main goal is feature parity with the orginal C implementation, with only `std` used - no external crates.

-To achieve this, the first place I started was not brainfuck at all, but rather argument parsing with the same semantics as the POSIX `getopt(3)` function in C, and error handling with the same semantics as the C implementation of `eambfc`.

-After that, I worked on the x86_64 backend.

-Currently, brainfuck instructions are all compiled properly, and all command-line flags are implemented in the custom parser, but when passed `-O`, it will error out with an `UNIMPLEMENTED` error message rather than compile, and the internal functionality used to optimize it is not present.

-The `-k` flag is also not working properly - it should compile as much as possible before hitting an error if `-k` is passed, but it instead creates an empty executable file.
+The `-k` flag is not working properly - it should compile as much as possible before hitting an error if `-k` is passed, but it instead creates an empty executable file.
+It technically compiles in-memory, but errors out before actually writing it to the output file.

 I plan on making the tape-size customizable via command-line flag, rather than with an equivalent to the `config.h` file in the C implementation, so that different runs of `eambfc-rs` can compile with different tape sizes.
+Currently, it is hard-coded to 32 KiB.

 After that, I may rewrite this again in Zig, Go, or possibly Hare.
 Who knows.

 ## Disclaimer